Is Your Daughter Lacking Motivation?

 - Is your struggling daughter bright, but underachieving?

-- Has there been experimentation or abuse with drugs and alcohol?
+- Has there been experimentation or life-controlling issues?

 We have an integrated therapeutic and academic restoration program that really works.
 We change lives through academic and educational restoration.